 “The numbers can be numbing,” Batnijie said, referring to the over 43,000 people in Gaza dead, as reported by Aljazeera.
 To make the statistics more palpable to the audience, Batniji said that the death count in Gaza since Oct.
 7, 2023 is roughly the same as the number of all Stanford undergraduates in the past 21 years.

 Batniji extended this parallel to Israel’s use of starvation as a “weapon of war.”
-He said that about 1.5 million people in Gaza are confined to an area roughly the size of the rectangle between Stanford, San Francisco International Airport and the 280 freeway.
+He said that the over 2 million people who live in Gaza are confined to an area roughly the size of the rectangle between Stanford, San Francisco International Airport and the 280 freeway.
 Under Israeli blockade, these people are intentionally deprived of food, humanitarian personnel and medical supplies, he said.

 During the Q&A session, GSB professor Anat Admati, who is Israeli, spoke to the presenters about the pain felt by Israelis as a result of the Oct.
 7 Hamas attack.
 She said that the Israeli population is not a monolith and that there are also many Israelis calling for an end to the war.
 Admati ended her thoughts with a question: “How will we solve this problem if we don’t talk to each other?”